emolter/shift_stack_moons/README.md

 all other dependencies should be included with a usual Python Anaconda release

 # how to cite
-if you use this for research, please cite it in some way.
+if you use this for research, please cite it using the Zenodo DOI tag.
 I'm no expert on how to do this right, but there are plenty of resources, e.g.: https://journals.aas.org/news/software-citation-suggestions/

 written by Ned Molter 2021-Oct-08.